Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Assessing Health Impacts of PM PM2.5 Component Mixtures

-We study three types of intervention paths corresponding to single exposure shifts, shifting groups of exposures, and finding the optimal shift in terms of reducing overall hospitalization rates.
+We study four types of intervention paths corresponding to single exposure shifts, shifting groups of exposures, the efficient shift, and finding the optimal shift in terms of reducing overall hospitalization rates.
 For the single exposure shifts, we utilize shifts of the form $\boldsymbol{\delta}_j = (0, \dots, t_j, \dots, 0)$ when studying exposure $j$.
 The magnitude $t_j$ is chosen to satisfy the corresponding Gelbrich constraint.
-These paths are useful for comparing feasible directions on the intervention manifold, though they do not necessarily isolate single-pollutant causal effects because the tilted law remains multivariate and continues to alter the entire mixture distribution, not just exposure $j$.
-We take a different approach for studying groups of exposures, where we consider three groups: 1) BC+OM, 2) NO$_3$+SO$_4$+NH$_4$, and 3) the full five-pollutant mixture.
-We solve a numerical algorithm for finding the $\boldsymbol{\delta}$ value that shifts the means of each of the exposures within a group, while holding the means of the other exposures constant.
-We do not apply this idea to the single pollutant shifts, because finding such a shift is not feasible in many cases due to the high correlations among the exposures.
-Third, for the optimal policy we run the Riemannian BFGS algorithm, though we do so from 100 independent random starting values since the optimization problem is non-convex and global optimality is not guaranteed.
+These paths are useful for comparing feasible directions on the intervention manifold, though they do not necessarily isolate single-pollutant causal effects because the tilted distribution remains multivariate and continues to alter the entire mixture distribution, not just exposure $j$.
+We take a different approach for studying groups of exposures, where we consider two groups: 1) BC+OM, and 2) NO$_3$+SO$_4$+NH$_4$.
+We use a numerical algorithm to find the $\boldsymbol{\delta}$ value that shifts the means of each of the exposures within a group, while holding the means of the other exposures constant.
+We do not apply this idea to the single-pollutant shifts, because finding such a shift is not feasible in many cases due to the high correlations among the exposures.
+The efficient shift in this setting corresponds to $\boldsymbol{\delta}$ values that shift all exposures simultaneously, reflecting the strong dependence among all exposures in our data.
+Lastly, for the optimal policy we run the Riemannian BFGS algorithm, though we do so from 100 different starting values since the optimization problem is non-convex and global optimality is not guaranteed.

-Figure~\ref{fig:application_main} shows the main empirical results.
-Among the five single pollutant analyses, all estimated curves are negative indicating a harmful effect of the air pollution mixture.
-The steepest declines are for SO$_4$ and NH$_4$, followed by NO$_3$ and OM, with BC producing a smaller but still negative curve.
-Because the single exposure shifts may also be shifting other exposures due to correlation among them, we interpret these as rankings of feasible intervention directions rather than pollutant-specific dose-response effects.
-Arguably the more interesting and informative results therefore are given by the grouped exposure analyses.
-The BC+OM path remains close to zero throughout the displayed Gelbrich range, indicating that these two exposures do not strongly impact COPD hospitalizations.
-The NO$_3$+SO$_4$+NH$_4$ group and the all exposures group, however, show significantly more pronounced effects showing that these three exposures are likely driving the adverse health effects seen.